mahulchak/quickmerge/README.md

 	bash make_merger.sh

 This will compile 'quickmerge' and 'MUMmer', its primary dependency.
+Also requires GNU c++ compiler.

 NON-UNIX: